ZeitounCorp/manageTeams/README.md

 * Ionic instal
 * Active internet connection

+## Benefits of this app
+* A realtime statistics detailed graphs for how much the company earn in a day, month, year.
+* Acces to how much your employees made in your enterprise's earnings
+* Assign and/ or reassign a client to one of your workers in order to improve your customer's follow-up

 ## Development server

 Run `ng serve` or `ionic serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.